mnot/I-D/dnsop-onion-tld/draft.md

 If client software attempts to resolve a .onion name, it can leak the identity of the service that the user is attempting to access to DNS resolvers, authoritative DNS servers, and observers on the intervening network.
-This can be mitigated by following the recommendations in {{onion}}.
+This risk is mitigated when the recommendations in {{onion}} are followed, but are still present when using systems that are not updated.

 --- back